HomeBlog Home

 Buying a Home as a Single Mom or Dad - Resource Guide to homeownership for single parents

-For some of us, owning a home might seem like it is impossible without two incomes for financing purposes.
-While two sources of income admittedly will make the process easier, there are a number of loan and assistance programs available to you that will help you purchase your perfect home even if you are a single parent.
+For some, owning a home might seem impossible without two incomes for financing purposes.
+While marital status and two sources of income admittedly will make the process easier, there are a number of loan and assistance programs available that will help you purchase your perfect home even if you are a single parent.

 Challenges of Being A Single Parent